 18. Mail news releases to the media at least monthly.
 Use the media to educate the public, invite interested parties to meetings, quote upcoming speakers, introduce your answer-line, offer your free newsletter and announce events.
 Invite reporters to attend your monthly meetings so they can write articles about the speaker's subject.
 The more exposure you get, the more prospective clients you attract, and the more you and your group remain in the public eye.

-19. Set up an Internet site, where you post information and resources available to your target audience, announce monthly meetings, and introduce members of your advisory board.
+19. Set up a website, where you post information and resources available to your target audience, announce monthly meetings, and introduce members of your advisory board.

 The list of marketing ideas is nearly endless.
 The point is to offer as much as you can in helpful, charitable ways so the media supports your efforts and gives you all the publicity you want.